 Much of the assessment for courses is normally done via in-person exams, in an exam hall or classroom.
 What can we do online to replace these?

 There are several initiatives to enable ‘proctored’ online exams which students can sit away from a university.
-But this option is probably too advanced for universities at present.
-So what are some simpler alternatives?
+But what are some simpler alternatives?

 - You can use your Learning Management System (LMS) facilities to handle submission of essays, answers to short questions, or other course work for marking.